18F/data-act-pilot/sba-business-rules.md

 **Authoritative sources:**

 The following fields will be validated against identified authoritative sources.
-These sources are maintained in various formats and :
+Each source is in various formats:

 - SAM:
     - Legal Business Name